Skip to content

 The Baobab

-Although the Baobab (Adansonia) is not a tree that we plant in our Forest Gardens, it is one that we see frequently throughout our projects in Sub-Saharan Africa.
-Specifically, it can be found a lot around our Forest Gardens in Senegal.
-The tree has many nicknames and is in our collection of “Amazing Trees” because … Continued
+Although the Baobab (Adansonia) is not a tree we plant in our Forest Gardens, it frequently appears throughout our projects in Sub-Saharan Africa.
+It is especially common around our Forest Gardens in Senegal.
+The tree has many nicknames and is part of our “Amazing Trees” collection due to its numerous benefits for people, land, and … Continued

 Malik Ndao

 Malik doesn’t know about the Sustainable Development Goals: But he’s meeting them.
 Decades of backbreaking subsistence farming had left Malik Ndao and his family hungry and hopeless.
 He struggled for years, but the barren land with dying soils never produced enough to feed his children.
 Now he has a brighter future.
-A future filled with … Continued
+His life is filled … Continued

 Desertification: Rooting out the Problem Using Trees

-World Soil Day is December 5th More than 1.5 billion people in the world are dependent on degraded land, and about three quarters (74%) of them are impoverished¹.
-For 250 million of these people, their plight has a name—desertification².
-Desertification³, or land degradation occurring in arid, semi-arid, and dry sub-humid areas, is driven by both … Continued
+World Soil Day is December 5th More than 1.5 billion people in the world depend on degraded land, and about three-quarters (74%) of them live in poverty¹.
+For 250 million of these people, their plight has a name — desertification².
+Desertification³, or land degradation occurring in arid, semi-arid, and dry sub-humid areas, results from both … Continued

 Sidy Ba